kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

       - component=service-catalog
 ```

 When Octopus notices a new ClusterTestSuite, it calculates which tests should be executed, and then schedules them according to the test suite specification.
-All information about the status of test execution is stored in the suite **status** field.
-This status informs you which tests will be executed, which of them are already executed, which succeeded and which failed, which tests were retried, and how much time all tests and every single one took.
+All information about the status of test execution is stored in the **status** field.
+This status informs you which tests will be executed, which of them were already executed, which succeeded and which failed, which tests were retried, and how much time all tests and every single one took.
 See this example:

 ```
 apiVersion: testing.kyma-project.io/v1alpha1